maryamteima-art/The-Visualizer/ReadMe.txt

 i.
-Overview of what you did (i.e. what are the controls?
+Overview of the Application (i.e. What are the controls?
 Why this design?)

 The visualizer consists of two main components, Control Panel and the Scene itself.